ddavness/roblox-object-event/README.md

 - Custom features;
 - - Reconnecting a disconnected connection without having to make a new one (ability to reuse connections).
+- - Reading all active connections for a given event.

 ## Goals: